Roadmap For Reforming "The Public Interest" For the ERCB and NRCB The Environmental Law Centre February 2008 |

 Unnatural Law: Rethinking Canadian Environmental Law and Policy By David R. Boyd; © 2003 UBC Press, Vancouver |

 David Boyd presents a clear description of the state of environmental law in Canada.
-It a clear diagnosis and a compelling prescription to a sustainable future. |
+It is a clear diagnosis and a compelling prescription to a sustainable future. |

 Report on Agriculture 2005 From Statistics Canada June 2006 |